 The Fee Schedule lists the current cost of tuition, Required Fees, and other fees for graduate students.

 The LSU School of Kinesiology’s Master of Science in Athletic Training (MSAT) program is accredited by the Commission on Accreditation of Athletic Training Education (CAATE), the only body recognized by the Council for Higher Education Accreditation to accredit athletic training education programs in the United States.
-The Bachelor of Science in Athletic Training (BSAT) is currently accredited by CAATE, and has begun a voluntary closure and transitioning into the MSAT.
-LSU’s BSAT and MSAT programs meet the educational requirements for professional regulatory requirements to practice athletic training in 49 states and the District of Columbia; currently there is no regulation for legal athletic training practice in California.
+LSU’s MSAT program meets the educational requirements for professional regulatory requirements to practice athletic training in 49 states and the District of Columbia; currently there is no regulation for legal athletic training practice in California.
 Individuals must be legally recognized by the appropriate state regulatory agency prior to practicing athletic training.
 The Board of Certification, Inc. (BOC) examination is recognized by all Athletic Trainer state regulatory agencies to meet their exam requirement.
 Compliance with state regulatory requirements is mandatory and the only avenue to legal athletic training practice.
-The BSAT and MSAT program works with students to ensure they meet all applicable state licensure requirements.
+The MSAT program works with students to ensure they meet all applicable state licensure requirements.
 Applicants and students are encouraged to refer to their state licensing board for more information about licensure requirements.
 State licensing boards can be found by visiting the Board of Certification, Inc.